ibm-cloud-docs/language-translator/translation-models.md

 ## List of supported languages
 {: #list-languages-supported}

 The following table list the translatable languages.
 The service can translate from the following languages to any other language in the list (with the exception of Basque and Catalan).
-The service correctly translates from and to bidirectional languages that are written left-to-write and right-to-left (for example, Arabic, Hebrew, and Urdu).
+The service correctly translates from and to bidirectional languages that are written left-to-right and right-to-left (for example, Arabic, Hebrew, and Urdu).

 The service use ISO two-character codes for most languages.
 It uses an ISO three-character code (`cnr`) for Montenegrin.
 In some cases, it uses a two-character language code and a two-character country code separated by a hyphen, such as `fr-CA` for French Canadian, `pa-PK` for Punjabi spoken in Pakistan, and `zh-TW` for traditional (Mandarin) Chinese spoken in Taiwan.